hakdogan/JakartaEE-CDI-2.0-Spec/decorators/README.md

 # Decorators

 A `CDI decorator` is a Java class that is annotated `javax.decorator.Decorator` and that has a corresponding decorators element in the `beans.xml` file.
-To demonstrate a decorator example, this repository contains a text normalizer example.
+To demonstrate a decorator example, this module contains a text normalizer example.

 ```xml
 <decorators>